mgrech/javaopc/README.md

 # javaopc
-Source-to-source compiler to support overator overloading in Java
+Source-to-source compiler to support operator overloading in Java